Twitter to name top shareholder Musk to board | Business

 Twitter to name top shareholder Musk to board

+After disclosing his stake on Monday, Musk put out another poll on Twitter asking users if they want an edit button, a long-awaited feature on which the social media platform has been working.
+"You can never underestimate Elon Musk.

-Twitter Inc said on Tuesday it would name top shareholder and Tesla boss Elon Musk to its board, a day after the billionaire disclosed a 9.2% stake in the social media company.
+Twitter Inc said on Tuesday it would name top shareholder and Tesla boss Elon Musk to its board, a day after the billionaire disclosed a significant stake in the social media company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)